THUMNLab/AutoGraph/README.md

 ### KDD Cup 2020 AutoGraph Challenge

-This is the final code submission of SmartMN-THU.
+This is the final code submission of SmartMN-THU, which won the 6th place in KDD Cup 2020 AutoGraph Challenge.

 #### Authors
 - Ke Tu